 This is your earbuds’ home when they’re not in your ears, and there are a lot of features to consider.
 How many extra charges does the battery hold?
 How small/pocketable is it?
 Does it have wireless charging?
 Does it use USB-C or MicroUSB for cable charging?
 Is it easy to remove and replace the earbuds?
 Does the hinge mechanism seem flimsy?
 Would it survive a fall onto a hard surface?
 What about water resistance?

-Bored of basic black?
+Bored of basic black (or ubiquitous white)?
 Look for earbuds that come in a range of color options, though be warned: Many models that offer this variety are on the low end in terms of features and sound quality, so definitely do your homework.

 Being able to choose which combination of taps or clicks are used for different functions is a nice option, but support for this can vary highly between models.
 Some let you customize every gesture on each earbud, while others only let you modify one or two.
 Some don’t let you make any changes at all.
 Price isn’t a reliable indicator: Some high-end buds have no customization of any kind, while some sub-$50 models have lots.

-When it comes to earbuds, the two main technologies for producing the sound you hear are dynamic drivers (which look like teeny-tiny speakers) and balanced armature drivers (which look like rectangular boxes with a hole at one end).
-Balanced armatures are usually tuned to specific frequencies, which means you’ll often get two or three in a single earbud.
-This arrangement tends to produce the most accurate sound, which is why balanced armatures are favored for professional in-ear monitors.
+When it comes to earbuds, the two main technologies for producing the sound you hear are dynamic drivers (which look like teeny-tiny speakers) and balanced armature (BA) drivers (which look like rectangular boxes with a hole at one end).
+BAs are usually tuned to specific frequencies, which means you’ll often get two or three in a single earbud.
+This arrangement tends to produce the most accurate sound, which is why BAs are favored for professional in-ear monitors.

 But balanced armatures take up more room, making it hard to use them in wireless earbuds, which need space for batteries, microphones, and lots of circuitry.
+When they do get used, it’s usually just one BA driver per earbud, like the Astell&Kern AK UW100.
 So dynamic drivers are the go-to tech for most true wireless earbuds.
 But there’s no need to get fixated on the kind of drivers used when buying earbuds.
 As with so many things, you can have awesome dynamic drivers and terrible balanced armatures — it’s more important to read reviews about how these drivers succeed (or don’t) at creating great sound.

 Some earbuds — especially those aimed at athletes — include earfins or earwings in addition to various sizes of eartips.
 These create an even more secure fit than the eartips alone.
 Some models treat the earfins as optional, like Amazon Echo Buds, while others make them a requirement, like the Bose QuietComfort Earbuds.
 Some folks find earwings uncomfortable, so if you don’t need the extra stability they offer, you may want to consider earbuds that don’t have them or that give you the option of not using them.